Modern architecture of Kaunas: Soviet and post-Soviet periods

+The Lithuanian Teachers' Congress in the Kaunas Sports Hall in 1940, where the participating teachers refused to sign The Internationale and instead sang the Tautiška giesmė in protest of the Soviet occupation of Lithuania.

 The development of interwar modernist architecture was abruptly interrupted in 1940 due to the outbreak of World War II.
 A significant portion of buildings in this style was destroyed or severely damaged during the war, while others fell into disrepair or were demolished during the Soviet period.
 Nevertheless, the architectural tradition formed during the interwar years and the early decades of the Lithuanian SSR, as well as the architects trained during that time, partially influenced Soviet architectural styles.

 During the Soviet era, most of these buildings were repurposed, often at the expense of their original form or interior design.
 Poor-quality extensions and superstructures were added, interiors were reconfigured, and buildings were adapted for use as warehouses, factories, apartments, and other functions.
-For example, the Church of the Resurrection of Christ was used as part of the Kaunas Radio Factory, the façade of the Jewish Bank was covered with a new cladding, and the building became the Tadas Ivanauskas Zoological Museum.
+For example, the Basilica of the Resurrection of Christ was used as part of the Kaunas Radio Factory, the façade of the Jewish Bank was covered with a new cladding, and the building became the Tadas Ivanauskas Zoological Museum.
 Many structures were left without maintenance, not repaired, and not properly valued.
-In line with the prevailing Soviet ideology, the period of Lithuania's first independence was demonized or ridiculed, and the impression was created that nothing significant or valuable had been achieved at that time.
+In line with the prevailing Soviet ideology, the period of Lithuania's first independence was demonized or ridiculed as "bourgeois frivolity", and the impression was created that nothing significant or valuable had been achieved at that time.

 Nevertheless, as V. Petrulis notes, a movement to preserve this architecture emerged as early as 1972.
 Thanks to this effort, about 20% of the most valuable buildings were included in the heritage list even during the Soviet rule.

 Despite the passage of time, many of these buildings have survived to the present day, albeit in varying conditions.
-More active interest in this heritage in Lithuania emerged in the 2010s.
-With the support of the Kaunas City Municipality, restoration and façade renovation projects began.
+More active interest in this heritage in Lithuania emerged in the 2010s when it was begun to sought to include the Modernist architecture of Kaunas to the UNESCO Tentative List.
+With the support of the Kaunas City Municipality, restoration and façades renovation projects began.
 However, a significant portion of these structures still lacks owners or a clear function, leaving their future uncertain.

 In 2015, some examples of this architecture were recognized with the European Heritage Label.
-This recognition inspired a nomination to UNESCO, aiming to include this architectural heritage on the World Heritage List.
+This recognition inspired a nomination to UNESCO, aiming to include this architectural heritage on the World Heritage Sites List.
+On September 23, 2023, the Lithuanian nomination Modernist Kaunas: Architecture of Optimism, 1919-1939 was approved by the majority of the World Heritage Committee countries and the Kaunas modernist architecture was included to the World Heritage Sites List.

+In the 2010s-2020s new buildings in Kaunas were completed of which some features resemble the interwar period modernist architecture of Kaunas (e.g. round windows, rounded corners with curved windows, etc.).